 The Nine Days menu includes an assortment of seafood, pasta, and other vegetarian cuisine.
 Feast on delicious Moroccan salmon, stuffed peppers, sesame seared tuna, Chilean sea bass, falafel & more.
 Talia’s regular dinner menu is available as well.

-Many kosher restaurants are NYC create a special menu, called “The Nine Days Menu” during the period of July 23, 2017 to July 31, 2017.
+Many kosher restaurants are NYC create a special menu, called “The Nine Days Menu”.
 This menu includes fish and vegetarian options, replacing meat and chicken dishes from the regular menu.